-- Capital or upper case and small or lower case. - Base line/bottom line this is the continuous line upon which the main bodies of the letters will rest. - Ascenders and Descenders - these are the correct terms for what children often call sticks and tails. - X-height letters these are letters without ascenders or descenders such as m, c and o. - Letter bodies the parts of the letter which are neither ascenders nor descenders, e.g., the rounded parts of d and b, and the arches of m and n. - Entry and exit strokes these are words used to describe the strokes a child uses to begin and finish each letter when preparing for, or doing cursive writing.
+- Capital or upper case and small or lower case. - Base line/bottom line this is the continuous line upon which the main bodies of the letters will rest. - Ascenders and Descenders these are the correct terms for what children often call sticks and tails. - X-height letters these are letters without ascenders or descenders such as m, c and o. - Letter bodies the parts of the letter which are neither ascenders nor descenders, e.g., the rounded parts of d and b, and the arches of m and n. - Entry and exit strokes children may begin each letter using an entry stroke and finish their letters with a final flick in preparation for joining to the next letter.
+This is called an exit stroke.

-- by Up, down, left and right it is important to check that young children understand the concepts of up and down as used when working with a pencil on paper.
+- Up, down, left and right it is important to check that young children understand the concepts of up and down as used when working with a pencil on paper.
 Children may have only encountered these concepts in instructions such as look up, or fall down.
 Rather than using words such as left and right, when giving instructions to young children, it may be helpful to provide a reference point, e.g., towards the blackboard. - Cursive or joined up handwriting schemes can use these words inconsistently so it is important to agree on which word your school will use.